Platform

 • Why they matter

-They prove multilevel communication: whitepaper → brief → RFC → platform.
+They reinforce the research workflow: whitepaper → brief → RFC → platform.

 The Protocol Layer